Skip to main content

 2. Click on the column name you wish to search by.

-3. Choose the appropriate operator (IS, IS NOT, etc) for the filter you would like to apply.
+3. Choose the appropriate operator (IS, IS NOT, etc) for the filter you would like to apply (Note: you will not always be prompted to select the operator; when selecting text fields, the operator will automatically be set to “=”).

-6. To remove a single filter, click on the X button next to it.
+6. To remove a single filter, click on the X button next to it in the filter bar.
 To remove all filters, click on the X button on the far right side of the filter bar.

 Each Data Type, along with the associated search capabilities and examples of how to use them are provided below: